Chojnice: State of the Teutonic Order (1309–1466)

 In 1309, the Teutonic Knights took over Chojnice, incorporating it into the State of the Teutonic Order.
 Under Grand Master Winrich von Kniprode, the town's defenses and inner structures were extensively reinforced.
 During this period, the Basilica of St. John's Beheading was built c.
 1340–1360.
 In 1365, Augustinians from Stargard in Pomerania established a monastery in the town.
 Textile production flourished, and Chojnice became a notable textile centre between 1417 and 1436.

 During the Polish–Lithuanian–Teutonic War, in 1410, the town was briefly occupied by Polish forces.
 In 1440, Chojnice temporarily joined the Prussian Confederation, which opposed Teutonic rule.
 In 1454, King Casimir IV Jagiellon re-incorporated the territory into the Kingdom of Poland, and townspeople overthrew the pro-Teutonic town council.
 Shortly afterwards, the council, aided by the Teutonic Knights, recaptured the town.
 On 18 September 1454, the Polish army led by King Casimir IV Jagiellon lost the Battle of Chojnice.

 During the subsequent Thirteen Years' War, townspeople tried to resist Teutonic control.
-In 1466, after a three-month siege, the Teutonic troops under Captain Caspar von Bethe surrendered Chojnice, the last Teutonic town in Gdańsk Pomerania, to the Polish troops under Piotr Dunin.
+In 1466, after a three-month siege, the Teutonic troops under Captain Kaspar Nostiz von Bethes surrendered Chojnice, the last Teutonic town in Gdańsk Pomerania, to the Polish troops under Piotr Dunin.